kt.

 I led the design of a Slack integration that brought Aha! into the flow of team conversations.

-Our goal was to help teams capture ideas, share updates, and stay aligned without ever leaving their primary messaging tool.
+Our goal was to help teams share updates, capture ideas, and stay aligned without ever leaving their primary messaging tool.

-Our goal was to help teams capture ideas, share updates, and stay aligned without ever leaving their primary messaging tool.
+Our goal was to help teams share updates, capture ideas, and stay aligned without ever leaving their primary messaging tool.

 35